unjs/unstorage/docs/content/2.drivers/github.md

----
-title: GitHub
+# GitHub

-description: Map files from a remote github repository (readonly).
+Map files from a remote github repository (readonly).
----

 ## Usage